ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

 Here are the contents of ``hip_api_trace.csv`` file:

-.. csv-table:: HIP runtime api trace
+.. csv-table:: HIP api trace
-   :file: /data/hip_compile_trace.csv
+   :file: /data/hip_trace.csv
    :widths: 10,10,10,10,10,20,20
    :header-rows: 1

+`rocprofv3` provides options to collect traces at more granular level.
+For HIP, user can collect traces for HIP compile time APIs and runtime APIs separately.

-To trace HIP compile time APIs, use:
+To collect HIP compile time API traces, use:

 .. code-block:: shell